dnsimple/dnsimple-services/README.md

 Each record may have the following attributes:

-* name - The host name (may be a blank string).
-Joined with the domain name to produce the fully-qualified record host name when rendered.
+* name - The host name (if omitted, it will be considered a blank string).
+Joined with the domain name to produce the fully-qualified record host name (optional subdomain + domain name) when rendered.
 * type - The DNS type (such as "A", "CNAME", "MX", etc).
 * content - The content of the record, such as an IP address or another host name.
 This depends on the record type.
 * ttl - The time-to-live for the record.